| | MODEL

 NEW!
 MODEL SCAM ENABLERS- UNETHICAL PROFESSIONALS WHO

 SELL OUT AND ASSIST MODEL SCAMS - ADDED 9/13/04.
+CLARIFY AND VERIFY ™Be professionally responsible in your modeling career.

 Independent Modeling cares about your career, and you should, too.